 If the post any Senate Office-bearer falls vacant in the middle of the Senate’s term, by-elections shall be called by the Senate for that post.
 This election shall be conducted by the incumbent Chairperson or Parliamentarian or both (whichever is applicable) as per Article 3.11.

-Notwithstanding any other Article in this Chapter except Article 3.08, the norms and modalities regarding the elections shall be fixed by the Election Council which can be challenged only in the Senate.
+Notwithstanding any other Article in this Chapter except Article 3.08, the norms and modalities regarding the elections shall be fixed by the Election Commission which can be challenged only in the Senate.
 The Chief Election Officer shall present these in the Senate meeting before every election.

 The outgoing Senate shall handover charge to the incoming Senate around 1st March.
 Under exceptional circumstances, this can be postponed for a period of two weeks.